Skip to content

 Project Structure

-The native app lives at apps/native/WolfWave/ with tests at apps/native/WolfWaveTests/.
+The native app lives at apps/native/WolfWave/ with unit and integration tests at apps/native/WolfWaveTests/ and end-to-end UI tests at apps/native/WolfWaveUITests/.
 The top-level layout:

 WolfWave/